RektInPieces/ksharda-me/exampleSite/content/projects/FTCRobotics.md

 cover_image = "/images/projects/FTC.jpg"
 featured_image = "/images/projects/FTC.jpg"

 summary = "Helped design and write code for First Tech Challenge.
-Made it to States several times, but unfortunately were not able to make it past there."
+As a small team, we made it to states several times and had a strong showing there."

 tags = ["Complete?", "Source"]

+website = ""
 git_repo = "https://github.com/acton-robotics-team"
 +++